weacodi/weacodi-grafana-plugin/README.md

 If you use Weacodi in your research, please cite the concept preprint:

 **Zubovskyi, O., & Zubovska, O. (2025).
-Weacodi - One Second Forecast.
-An alternative way to visualize the weather forecast — helping to assess atmospheric conditions in just one second.
-Zenodo. https://doi.org/10.5281/zenodo.18916318**
+Weacodi - One Second Forecast: An alternative way to visualize the weather forecast — helping to assess atmospheric conditions in just one second. weacodi.com. https://doi.org/10.5281/zenodo.18916318**

 Full citation details: https://doi.org/10.5281/zenodo.18916318